Techtonica/curriculum/operating-systems/operating-systems.md

 ### Common Mistakes / Misconceptions

-- **"If I download a program online, I will be able to run it on my computer."** Not neccesarily.
+- **"If I download a program online, I will be able to run it on my computer."** Not necessarily.
 Different operating systems require different pieces of information from executable files in order to compile and run them.
 Although there are techniques to get around this limitation, in general, a Windows program will not run on a Mac or Linux machine, and vice versa.

-- **"An operating system can only run one process at a time."** This is false

-- **"Something about permissions."** One network or machine can have many users.
-Different users can have different amounts of access.
+- **"A program can only do one thing at a time."** The ability to "multitask" applies to both OSes (which can run multiple processes simultaneously), and the processes themselves, which can create multiple threads that execute different commands simultaneously (from the users' perspective, at least).

 ### Guided Practice